Homes in Utah

 What Time of Year Is Best to Replace a Roof in Utah?

-It typically takes three to five days to complete a roof replacement, depending on the size and materials.
+It typically takes three to five days to complete a roof replacement, depending on the size and type of materials used.
 If you need a new roof in Utah, it’s best to wait until the driest, most stable time of year: late spring or early summer.

-High temperatures can impact and dry out the adhesive used to attach roof components to your home.
-At the same time, too much precipitation can make the installation last longer as contractors wait out the weather conditions.
+High temperatures can cause the adhesive used to attach roof components to your home to dry out.
+At the same time, excessive precipitation can prolong the installation as contractors wait out the weather conditions.

 How Many Times Can Shingles Be Replaced?

 Provided there is no significant overall damage to your roof’s underlayment, there is no limit on how often its shingles can be replaced.
-However, frequent replacements can impact the overall integrity of your roof if the replacements are performed without proper inspection of the decking, plywood, and sheathing below.
+However, frequent replacements can compromise the overall integrity of your roof if they are performed without proper inspection of the decking, plywood, and sheathing below.

 Contact American Roofing to Find Out How Long Your Roof Will Last in Utah